-- ii.
+ii.
 For the purpose of processing a school application a single home address must be used.
 The child's place of residence is taken to be the parental home at which they normally reside.
-Where parents claim equal or dual residency, they must prioritise one address over the other, or risk the application not being processed.
-For children of UK service personnel (UK Armed Forces) and crown servants a unit postal address or quartering area address that has been formally declared by an official letter will be used as the home address prior to arrival into the UK. - iii.
-The term "brother or sister" includes half brother or sister, step brother or sister or legally adopted child being regarded as the brother or sister living at the same home address. - iv.
-If criterion 4 is used, professional supporting documentation must be supplied (e.g. a letter from a doctor or social worker) and must be submitted with the application.
-The following lists areas that are considered exceptional but is not an exhaustive list: - Medical need - Children subject to Child Protection Plans - Parents suffering domestic violence (This is dependent on documentary evidence by a lead professional)
+Where parents claim equal or dual residency, they must prioritise one address over the other, or risk the application not being processed (see section 19 for further information).
+For children of UK service personnel (UK Armed Forces) and crown servants a unit postal address or quartering area address that has been formally declared by an official letter will be used as the home address prior to arrival into the UK (see section 23 for further information).